platformer/typst-algorithms/algo.typ

 // state value to track whether the current context is an algo element
 #let _algo-in-algo-context = state("_algo-in-algo-context", false)

-// state value to mark the page that each line of an
-//   algo or code element appears on
-#let _algo-current-page = state("_algo-current-page", 1)

 // state value for storing algo comments
 // dictionary that maps algo ids (as strings) to a dictionary that maps
 //   line indexes (as strings) to the comment appearing on that line
 #let _algo-comment-lists = state("_algo-comment-lists", (:))

-// state value for storing pagebreak occurences in algo or code elements
-// dictionary that maps algo/code ids (as strings) to a list of integers,
-//   where each integer denotes a 0-indexed line that appears immediately
-//   after a page break
-#let _algo-pagebreak-line-indexes = state("_algo-pagebreak-line-indexes", (:))

 // list of default keywords that will be highlighted by strong-keywords
 #let _algo-default-keywords = (